-In this example, I will show you how you can create a reverse cumulative total inside of Power BI using DAX.
+In this article we will go over on how to calculate a reverse cumulative total in Power BI using DAX.

 You can view this forum post here – Reverse Cumulative Sum